 - Cut weak words.
-Read each sentence carefully and delete each word that isn’t necessary.
+Read each sentence carefully, delete each unnecessary word so your sentences become clear and concise.
 Words you can almost always delete: ought, perhaps, in my opinion, just, actually, truly, and very.

 - Scrap gobbledygook.
 Each word should have a meaning that adds to your readers’ understanding.
 Scrap overused phrases, such as innovative, best-in-class, and market-leading.